 Tracing The Footprint For A Custom Fit

-Since the original guards were typically handmade, there is often variation in pickguard dimensions, even between guitars of the same model.
+The original guards on vintage instruments were typically handmade.
+As such there is often variation in dimensions, even between guitars of the same model.

-As such, a prefabricated pickguard is rarely an acceptable fit for these vintage instruments.
-One must becustom made to properly match the original footprint.
+As a result prefabricated pickguards are rarely an acceptable fit for these instruments.
+For a good fit, one must becustom made to properly match the original footprint.

 A piece of tracing paper is useful for penciling the outline.
 Once complete, the profile is transferred to a blank piece of pickguard material of appropriate thickness.